REMA EARLY MUSIC DAY

 In order to enhance the professional integration of the next early music generation, REMA’s support scheme for young professionals (ensembles, programmers, researchers) helps them build their capacities and help them launch their activities on the international scene.

 REMArkable will take place over three years, with each year dedicated to a specific branch of early music professionals.
-In 2024, REMArkable will be open to young early music researchers.
-Registration is open until 6 April.
+In 2024, REMArkable is be open to young early music researchers.
 For more information, we invite you to contact the REMA team at info@rema-eemn.net